Learning

 • Create an effective working environment

-• Set HW which enables students to think deeply about the subject; to read, learn, memorise, revise or practice the knowledge and skills that they are taught in school.
+• Set homework which enables students to think deeply about the subject; to read, learn, memorise, revise or practise the knowledge and skills that they are taught in school.

 Teachers at Cherwell use their subject knowledge and enthusiasm for their specialism to enthuse and motivate students.
 Focussed and precisely taught lessons ensure they learn powerful knowledge which enables them to be successful in their next steps and in later life.